webnuts/post_json/README.md

 ## License

-PostJSON is released under the MIT License
+PostJson is released under the MIT License.
+See the MIT-LICENSE file.

 ## Want to contribute?